danilolekovic/Ferum/README.md

-# Ferum

-A CLR-based programming language destined to succeed @Feation.
+A CLR-based programming language, just an example of programming language design in C#.